(The Internet-Famous Soda That is Way Better Than it Should Be)

 Dirty Dr. Pepper Float

-Replace creamer with a scoop of vanilla ice cream.
+Add vanilla ice cream instead of creamer.
 Ridiculous in the best way.

 Vanilla Dirty Dr. Pepper